Tax and writing a will

 If you die intestate, the person who will deal with your estate will be called an administrator (executor in Scotland).

 The rules for dividing up an intestate estate in Scotland and Northern Ireland are different from those in England and Wales.
 You can use the quick answer tool on the GOV.UK website to see how an intestate estate might be divided.
 In Scotland, if you lived with someone before they died but were not married to or in a civil partnership with them you may be able to make a claim on their estate if they have not left a will.
 Further details can be found in a booklet available on the Scottish Government website.
+You should note that the Scottish Government is consulting on how intestate estates ought to be distributed.

 If you die without making a will and you have no known family, your property passes to the Crown.
 This ownerless property is known as ‘bona vacantia’.
 There is more information on unclaimed estates on the GOV.UK website.